-- Date, time, location of incidents

 - People involved

 - What was observed

 - What was heard

-- What was disclosed/said to you -using their own words
+- What was disclosed/said to you using their own words

-Please provide a brief outline of actions taken/ support offered:

-Outline what action was taken at the time of the incident.
-If there is evidence what has been done to preserve this etc.

-Have you discussed your concerns with the person at risk (or legal guardian in the case of a child), where doing so does not increase the risk of harm and informed them of any actions you proposed to take:

-Has the person at risk given their consent to sharing the information with appropriate external agencies and/or statutory services:
+Please provide a brief outline of actions taken/support offered: Outline what action was taken and by whom at the time of the incident.
+If there is any evidence what has been done to preserve this etc. Have you discussed your concerns with the person at risk (or legal guardian in the case of a child), where doing so does not increase the risk of harm and informed them of any actions you proposed to take: Yes / No Have you advised the person at risk (or legal guardian in the case of a child) that you will share information with your team leader, appropriate external agencies and/or statutory services: Yes / No Please ring or email your Safeguarding Officer.
+Alternative numbers are provided. i isassimg of small your saleguaraning officer.
+Alternative numbers are provided.

+Sue Chadwick 07840 274 872 stjamesdistributioncentre@gmail.com

+Mary Kilcoyne 07852 249 736 mary1980@btinternet.com

-For the Safeguarding Officer to complete
+Gill Peters 07709 411 367 gillpeters42@hotr For the Safeguarding Officer to complete naii.com

+For the Saleguarding Officer to complete

 Type of risk/ abuse identified or suspected (select all that apply):

+.,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-Self-neglect
+Self-neglect Sexual abuse

-Exploitation (including financial)
+Exploitation (including financial) Physical abuse

-Domestic Violence
+Domestic Violence Discrimination

-Modern Slavery

-Sexual Abuse

-Physical Abuse

-Emotional/ phycological Abuse

-Discrimination

-Neglect
+Modern slavery Neglect

-Coercive controlling behaviour
+Emotional / psychological abuse Coercive controlling behaviour

-Grooming
+Grooming Other (Please specify)

 Additional actions/ measures:

-• List measures as bullets
+List measures as bullets

 Is a further Risk Assessment needed for the FB to managed identified risks/ concerns:

+3

+Yes / No

-Has the incident/ concern been reported to statutory social care services:
+Has the incident/ concern been reported to statute ory social care services:

-"
+Yes / No

 Concerns shared with external agencies

 N.B.
-If you have concerns for a person's immediate safety then contact the emergency services. □Social Care
+If you have concerns for a person's immediate safety then contact the emergency

-□Original referral agency

-□31:8
+services.

+Police Social care

-□Trussell Trust Area Manager
+Original referral agency Trussell Trust Area Manager

-□Other

-If other please specify .
+Other (Please specify) Trassell trust Area Wallayel

-Safeguarding Incident Register updated for the charity Trustees/ Management Group:
+Safeguarding Incident Register updated for the ch arity Trustees/ Management Group:

-□Yes □No
+Carogadianing including register apadied for the ch and management droup.

+Yes / No